 This is one of the largest toilets we looked at, so it’s going to be ideal for most big bathrooms.
 Additionally, it comes with a 2-year warranty, which demonstrates the high level of build quality it has.
 It’s made from porcelain and can improve the aesthetics of any bathroom.

-What we liked: This toilet was very easy to install, even for those that aren’t experts.
+What makes it special?
+This toilet was very easy to install, even for those that aren’t experts.
 There are also plenty of buying options in terms of both colors and size, and all of them are affordable.
 Thus, it’s a fantastic toilet and one that works very quickly to empty and contents of the bowl.

-What could be better: Some users have noted a few issues in terms of getting bowls that are cracked.
+What cons did we find?
+Some users have noted a few issues in terms of getting bowls that are cracked.
 It seems like a rare complaint, but we’d recommend inspecting the toilet as soon as you get it, just in case.

 Things to Consider